 Some of these cities — Burlington, VT, Lincoln, NE, and Madison, WI — are college towns.
 A large student population forces a city to focus on its walkability.

-What a beautiful little gem Eureka Springs is.
 Don’t underestimate the walkability of certain small towns.
 Often they are leading the way in becoming traversable and accessible.

 Now that we’ve learned about some of the most walkable cities and small towns in the United States, you might be wondering: Where are the least walkable cities?
 The 10 American cities with the lowest Walk Scores can be seen in the table below.